-a) Should a car perform its mandatory pit stop having entered the pit lane before or after the relevant time as detailed above, it will be reported to the Stewards.

-b) Except for single-driver cars, a driver change must take place during the mandatory pit stop.
+- a) Should a car perform its mandatory pit stop having entered the pit lane before or after the relevant time as detailed above, it will be reported to the Stewards. - b) Except for single-driver cars, a driver change must take place during the mandatory pit stop.
 Only one driver change may take place during each race.
-Except for cases of force majeure recognised as such by the Fanatec GT Challenge Australia powered by AWS Sporting Board, during the mandatory pit stop, a solo driver competing in the AM category may have to get out of the car and close the door before getting back in the car.
-This will be detailed in the conditions based on the decision from the Sporting Board to allow them to race alone.

-20.1.2 If the Safety Car is on track or a Full Course Yellow period is in operation at the time when the pit window is scheduled to open (25 minutes 00.00 seconds after the start of the race) the pit window may be delayed.
+Except for cases of force majeure recognised as such by the GT Challenge Australia powered by AWS Sporting Board, during the mandatory pit stop, a solo driver competing in the AM category may have to get out of the car and close the door before getting back in the car.
+This will be detailed in the conditions based on the decision from the Sporting Board to allow them to race alone. - 20.1.2 If the Safety Car is on track or a Full Course Yellow period is in operation at the time when the pit window is scheduled to open (25 minutes 00.00 seconds after the start of the race) the pit window may be delayed.
 If the pit window is delayed the Race Director will announce this on the Team Radio and where possible, on the timing monitors.
-If the pit window is delayed, once the green flag is shown at the end of the SC or ECY period, the pit window will open immediately and all cars must cross the line before entering the pitlane.
-The pits will then remain open for 5 minutes, as per the split for the different categories, for the mandatory stops to be completed.
+If the pit window is delayed, once the green flag is shown at the end of the SC or FCY period, the pit window will open immediately and all cars must cross the line before entering the pitlane.
+The pit window duration will then remain open for 10 minutes (5 minutes for Am and 5 minutes for Pro-Am), as per the split for the different categories, for the mandatory stops to be completed.